-Plastic waste pollution is a global problem, and the cold hard facts of the matter is that all countries need to adopt better long-term strategies in the war against plastic waste.
+Plastic waste pollution is a global problem, and the cold hard fact of the matter is that all countries need to adopt better long-term strategies in the war against plastic waste.
 Nevertheless, some countries are a long way behind others.
-While the biggest culprits in terms of sheer volume are countries like China and the United States, due to their population sizes, the most accurate barometer of success and failure is to look at the percentage of plastic that ends up in landfill.
-Here are the five worst nations.

-#5.
-Israel Like Greece, Israel sends 81% of its plastic waste to landfill and just 19% to recycling centres.
+Israel sends 81% of its plastic waste to landfill and just 19% to recycling centres.
 And like Greece, Israel has had other political priorities to focus on in recent times.
-While it’s not an excuse, it is a reason.
-Improvements such as the bans on waste disposal in public areas and fines for violations on recycling laws have contributed to a 263% increase in recycling since the turn of the century, and those incentives continue to push Israel towards a brighter recycling future.

 The Environmental Protection Ministry hopes to commit almost $1.1 billion over the next decade to improve the country’s recycling rate from 21% to 50% by 2030.